tusharjoshi03/Predictive-Modeling-Using-Python/README.md

-# Predictive Modeling Using Python
+# Predicting Possibility of Rainfall in Australia Using Machine Learning

 This project aims to train a model using machine learning techniques to help predict probability of rainfall on the next day using data collected from various weather stations in Australia.